NiftyliuS/home-cloud/router-installation/ubuntu-server-22.04.tl-dr.md

   default_backend servers       #"servers" is a name, you can call it anyway you like

 backend servers
+  mode http
-  balance roundrobin                        #balance type: round-robin option redispatch                         #when retrying send to anotehr server instead of sticking to the same one retry-on conn-failure empty-response      #in case of failure retry on another server
+  balance roundrobin                        #balance type: round-robin option redispatch                         #when retrying send to anotehr server instead of sticking to the same one retry-on conn-failure empty-response 503  #in case of failure retry on another server

   #next line defines the server, check every 1000ms that the server is up
   #2 successful checks meaning the server is up